Tenant repair responsibilities

 Electrical

 We will carry out an electrical fixed wire test in your property every five years.
-It is your responsibility to allow access to for us to carry out this check and to ensure that all plug sockets are accessible.

 Repair